-For our nation, and our region, to remain economically and environmentally strong and sustainable, we must recruit from among an informed citizenry the next generation of scientists, technologists, engineers, and mathematicians who will solve the complex problems of our times.
+For our nation, and our region, to remain economically and environmentally strong and sustainable, we must ensure that the upcoming generation has strong STEM skills, both to fill workforce needs and to solve the complex problems of our times.

-The role of Informal Science Education in STEM efforts is critical.
-A 2009 study by the National Research Council confirms that exposure to Informal Science Education enables students to grasp concepts faster and more easily.
+The role of informal science education in STEM efforts is critical.
+A 2009 study by the National Research Council confirmed that exposure to informal science education – the kind of inspirational, hands-on learning that science centers provide – enables students to grasp concepts faster and more easily.

 Advancing great teaching in STEM education requires a clear and comprehensive definition of STEM education, one with the flexibility to work across the STEM education spectrum.
 Based on its extensive experience, and supported by research on content and best practices in education – such as the National Research Council’s A Framework for K–12 Science Education: Practices, Crosscutting Concepts, and Core Ideas – Carnegie Science Center defines STEM education as:

 An integrated, interdisciplinary, student-centered approach to learning that encourages curiosity, creativity, artistic expression, collaboration, communication, problem solving, critical thinking, and design thinking.

 In addition, Carnegie Science Center has determined that high-quality PreK–12 STEM education consists of the following essential components: